Blog Submission Guidelines

 - Support any scientific claims with source references (e.g., a primary research article) or state that the information comes from your observation, a conversation or email with a peer or teacher, and so on.

 - Please include a bio (~30 words) after the body of the piece.
 We will hyperlink your name to your website if you provide the link.

 - If there are images that go along with your post (e.g., yoga poses), please include them at the end of your submission document.
 Only include images to which you have the rights or permission to use.

 The Editorial Process

 Upon submission, the editor will copy and paste your article into a new Google Doc.
 The editorial process takes place in this space.
 Submissions are subject to developmental editing and copy editing.
 At least one revision is usually required from an author, and we intend to make the refinement of the piece a collaborative effort between editor and author.

-Most articles have 1–2 images which are chosen by the editor unless specific images relating to the article’s content are shared by the author.
-The blog is curated adhering to a number of themes and guidelines, which makes image selection a more involved process than one might think!
+Most articles have 1–2 images, which are chosen by the editor (unless specific images relating to the article’s content are shared by the author).
+The blog adheres to a number of themes and guidelines, which makes image selection a more involved process than one might think!
 Therefore final image selection is determined by the editor.

 A Note on Content

 Please keep in mind that our audience is seeking content that will foster a deeper understanding of yoga therapy and how it can support health and well-being.
 Our blog authors are IAYT members and, oftentimes, IAYT-certified yoga therapists who are excited about their work in the field of yoga therapy.
 While we encourage this enthusiasm to come through in your writing, we do not publish promotional pieces that center around an author’s book, product, or personal brand.
 We do publish the occasional media review—but these reviews are written by someone other than the author themself.
 If parts of your personal or professional background are pertinent to the article itself, it is possible to weave these in skillfully.